tjwlucas/haxe-graphql-server/README.md

 - By default, any property set as `public` will be added to the query type schema, and `private` properties ignored.
     - Public properties you want to remove from the schema can be annotated with `@:GraphQLHide`
     - Private properties can be added to the query schema by annotating with `@:query`
+- Default values for function arguments will also be passed into the schema

 ### Context
 The second parameter passed into the `GraphQLServer` constructor is a 'context' object.
 This is made available in resolved functions as an extra `ctx` argument.
 This argument will be ignored by the GraphQL typing macros and will automatically have the provided context passed to it when resolving.
 The object can be any type.